madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 This is okay for very small projects.
 An additional config file is not necessary to work with Eleventy.
 However, I'm a big fan of structure, organization and clarity, and most of my projects get quite large.
 I also have personal preferences that I want to mold Eleventy into.
 Let's do that!

-## Create a eleventy.js config file
+## Create an eleventy.js config file

 Add a new file in the root directory called `.eleventy.js` (as of Eleventy 2.0 it may also be called `eleventy.config.js.`).